-delivery schedule means the attachment to the pre-qualified supplier (PQS) letter of authority (i.e. approval) showing the qualification or list of qualifications the PQS is approved to deliver for a program, in accordance with the requirements stated in this PQS Policy and the applicable Program Policy.
+delivery schedule means the attachment to the PQS letter of authority (i.e. approval) showing the qualification or list of qualifications the PQS is approved to deliver for a program, in accordance with the requirements stated in this PQS Policy and the applicable Program Policy.